autarch/perl-advent-calendar-2015-stepford/article.md

 ```

 Every Step class must provide a `run` method.
 This method is expected to do
 whatever work the step does.
-In this case I take the data in `DATA` and turn
+In this case I take the list of children in
-it into a new CSV file.
+`DATA` and turn it into a CSV file.

-The `logger` attribute it provided to each step by the
+The `logger` attribute is provided to each step by the
 [`Stepford::Runner`](https://metacpan.org/pod/Stepford::Runner) class.
 You'll
 learn more about that class later.